mangomansikka/Portfolio/README.md

 - [Currency converter](https://github.com/mangomansikka/CurrencyConverter/tree/main/src/main)
   - This is a simple fullstack Java application that converts currency.
 It was made for a school project.

+### Artwork
+- In directory [examples] there is an animation that I have made
+- More artwork will be uploaded in the future